-Here are our tips for solo travellers on how to make the most of your small group trip in Ireland.
+Here are our tips for solo travellers on how to make the most of your small group trip in Ireland based on the questions we get asked by travellers.

 Meeting and connecting with new people who are different than us is one of the reasons why we travel.
 Applying to both the people you meet in-country as well as your travelling companions, the best way to make the most of small group tours as a solo traveller is to join a mixed group.